mimiyin/coding-for-emotional-impact/Syllabus.md

 ### Week 8,9: Pulling It All Together
 - A polyphonic model for composing narrative and emotional arc.
-- Polygrapher

-### Week 10: Momentous Occasions and Catastrophic Events
+- Socring for Momentous Occasions and Catastrophic Events

-- Establishing landmark events.
-- Building up to a grand finale.
-- Orchestrating a disaster.
-- Defining conditions to set thresholds.
-- Orchestrating moral dilemmas.
+### Week 10: Present proposal final project

-### Week 11: Small group presentations / discussions of final project.
+### Week 11: 8 of you will present works-in-progress

-### Week 12: Final project presentations
+### Week 12: 8 of you will present final projects

 ============================
 ## Grading